filip-swinarski/contratiempo/content/static-content.md

 __EN__

 Graduate of Music Academy in Lodz (classical guitar class).
-She deals with flamenco since 2002.
+She has been dealing with flamenco since 2002.
 She gained her first experience in "Los nińos flamencos", founded by Jakub Niedoborek, that consisted of his students.
 Next she cooperated with many latin music bands (Curacas, Aires de los Andes) and